 You are fully operating now with customers & income, employees (maybe) & competition (probably).
 The biggest challenge at this stage is dividing time between all of the demands requiring your attention – from growing the business & maintaining customer satisfaction to making hiring decisions & delegating work.

 Business is more or less stable & you are now considering scaling into new markets, expanding your products/services offerings, or moving to a new office space or business location.
-This is a challenging period – there are no shortage of businesses who have been crippled by (or closed because of) choosing to expand too soon.
+This is a challenging period – there are no shortage of businesses who have been crippled (or even defeated) by choosing to expand too soon.

 Your business is established & profitable.
 Perhaps it's time to expand even further – either by acquiring competitors or hiring a CEO to run the business – or to plan your exit by selling the business (or your stake in it) & getting started on the next idea.